Girls and Women

 Frequently Asked Questions

-• No. Many girls are carriers without symptoms.
-When symptoms occur, they can range from mild to more significant and vary from person to person.
+When/If symptoms do occur, they can range from mild to more significant and vary from person to person.

 • Yes.
 Researchers continue to study why symptoms differ between individuals and how genetic mechanisms affect disease expression, especially in females.